 - Mechanics - Is it in version control or just a static download?
 Is the bug tracker public?
 Can I comment and submit?
 What about documentation?
 Is it maintained in a wiki?

 - Communication - Can developers communicate directly or must they go through the parent organization? (e.g., announcement verses conversation models)

-- Purpose-built Code - Is the code writen for open source?
+- Purpose-built Code - Is the code written for open source?
 Is it sufficiently documented?
 Is it modular?
-Is it specific to the initial usecase or abstracted out to the underlying logic?
+Is it specific to the initial use case or abstracted out to the underlying logic?

 All of the above are underlying principles that drive development from day one, and yet not incompatible with a philosophy that dictates code remains under lock and key until a minimum viable product (MVP) has been reached.
 They do remain incompatible, however, with a philosophy that says that business as usual can be easily switched mid-stream to a successful open source project by simply not keeping the code secret.

 In the end, it’s about developing a community, not about developing software.
 You’re selling an experience — whether it’s scratching a developer’s personal itch or giving them the opportunity to change the world.
 Next time you seek to build something useful, unless it’s the recipe for your secret sauce or something so specific as to render it worthless outside the organization’s walls, consider making it open source from the start, and instead seeking to grow a vibrant community around a cause, rather than simply coding a piece of software that happens to not be secret.